 We are now beginning to study the children of our original participants- the second generation of the Study of Adult Development.
 Our new project aims to study the effect of childhood experiences on midlife health.
 We aim to use our rich data set to create a detailed model of how early events help shape our well-being in midlife.
 This project is currently funded by the National Institute on Aging.

-Our Second Generation participants will provide irreplaceable information about aging across the lifespan.
+The Second Generation participants will undoubtedly provide irreplaceable information about aging across the lifespan.